boyter/boyter.org/content/posts/2017-05-08-identify-software-licenses-python-vector-space-search-ngram-keywords.md

 >
 > _Multiple licenses can be represented using a SPDX license expression as defined in Appendix IV.
 A set of licenses must be enclosed in parentheses (this is a convention for SPDX expressions).
 As further described there:_
 >
-> _When there is a choice between licenses (&#8220;disjunctive license&#8221;), they should be separated with &#8220;OR&#8221;.
-If presented with a choice between two or more licenses, use the disjunctive binary &#8220;OR&#8221; operator to construct a new license expression._
+> _When there is a choice between licenses ("disjunctive license"), they should be separated with "OR".
+If presented with a choice between two or more licenses, use the disjunctive binary "OR" operator to construct a new license expression._

->  _Similarly when multiple licenses need to be simultaneously applied (&#8220;conjunctive license&#8221;), they should be separated with &#8220;AND&#8221;.
-If required to simultaneously comply with two or more licenses, use the conjunctive binary &#8220;AND&#8221; operator to construct a new license expression._
+>  _Similarly when multiple licenses need to be simultaneously applied ("conjunctive license"), they should be separated with "AND".
+If required to simultaneously comply with two or more licenses, use the conjunctive binary "AND" operator to construct a new license expression._

->  _In some cases, a set of license terms apply except under special circumstances, in this case, use the &#8220;WITH&#8221; operator followed by one of the recognized exception identifiers._
+>  _In some cases, a set of license terms apply except under special circumstances, in this case, use the "WITH" operator followed by one of the recognized exception identifiers._

 >  _Sometimes a set of license terms apply except under special circumstances.
-In this case, use the binary &#8220;WITH&#8221; operator to construct a new license expression to represent the special exception situation._
+In this case, use the binary "WITH" operator to construct a new license expression to represent the special exception situation._

 >  _Examples:_
 >